 - On what basis will progress be measured and reviewed?

-To bring great results, every goal in applied behaviour analysis ABA therapy needs to be specific, realistic, and meaningful.
+To bring great results, every goal in applied behaviour analysis therapy needs to be specific, realistic, and meaningful.

 Step 4: Structures and Natural Methods to Teach

-- Task Analysis: Even everyday tasks, such as getting dressed or brushing their teeth, are broken into smaller steps.
+- Task Analysis: Even everyday tasks, such as getting dressed or brushing their teeth, are further broken into smaller steps.
 Since the steps become more manageable, they feel less overwhelming.

 Step 5: Data Collection